alanng10/class-lang/Docue/Article/Single/a.md

 GlobSetMark is mark that trigg glob field set.
 The mark has syntax that is same as GlobGetOperate.
-Glob field with field name Field in class Class is trigg set.
+Glob field with field name Field in class Class is trigg set with Value from AreExecute.

 Single does not need enum.
 Single has class and share operate.